 Baptists have the freedom to use any accurate English translation.
 Baptist denominations, churches, and pastors, may make recommendations to people.
 However, the individual can make the choice.
 Church membership, the ability to serve in various ministries, and partaking in the Lord’s Supper aren’t contingent upon what translation a person reads.

 Are there certain translations that are off-limits?
 Yes, but they aren’t popular English translations like the ones already mentioned.
 An example of a translation that is out of bounds is the New World Translation (NWT).
 The NWT is the Bible of the Jehovah’s Witnesses and the English is rendered in such as way as to reflect the beliefs of that religion.
+(Also see Baptist vs Catholic: What’s the Difference?)

 The key is accuracy: Baptists are encouraged to read any accurate translation of the Bible.
 While there are differences between the most popular English translations today, they are all accurate.
 Different translation philosophies, such as word-for-word and thought-for-thought, are considered accurate, even though their approach is not the same.